Huegoxaga/notes/python/tools-and-packages.md

 - `pip install virtualenv`
 - In the project folder run `virtualenv <env_name>` create new env
 - `source <env_name>/bin/activate` activate new env
+- When in a virtual environment all packages will be installed in it, if `pip install` always install package into global, check the environment path in the `activate` file
+  - use `which pip` to check the path of the `pip` command
+  - the Shebang of `pip` or `pip3` file should indicate the corresponding python command path
 - `deactivate` leave an env

 ## uwsgi